Lindsay Lohan Is Really Trying To Make

 In news that seems like a terrible idea but is actually 100% stone-cold brilliant, Lindsay Lohan and her crazy accent are trying to make Mean Girls 2 happen.

-Sitting down with CNN for a Facebook Live chat on Thursday, Lohan said she's been trying to get the sequel going for quite a while now.
+Sitting down with CNN for a Facebook Live chat today, Lohan said she's wanted to get the sequel going for quite a while now.
 "I have been trying so hard to do a Mean Girls 2.
 It is not in my hands," she said, reports E!
 News.
 "I know Tina Fey and Lorne Michaels and all of Paramount [Pictures] are very busy.
 But I will keep forcing it and pushing it on them until we do it."

 And that's not all: She's already written a treatment for it, E! reports.
 "I just need a response," she said.
 The 30-year-old actress said she'd love Jamie Lee Curtis and Jimmy Fallon to star in the movie.

-Sitting down with CNN for a Facebook Live chat on Thursday, Lohan said she's been trying to get the sequel going for quite a while now.
+Sitting down with CNN for a Facebook Live chat today, Lohan said she's wanted to get the sequel going for quite a while now.
 "I have been trying so hard to do a Mean Girls 2.
 It is not in my hands," she said, reports E!
 News.
 "I know Tina Fey and Lorne Michaels and all of Paramount [Pictures] are very busy.
 But I will keep forcing it and pushing it on them until we do it."

 And that's not all: She's already written a treatment for it, E! reports.
 "I just need a response," she said.
 The 30-year-old actress said she'd love Jamie Lee Curtis and Jimmy Fallon to star in the movie.